 Mrs May adopted the mantras of identity group politics, reaching out to voters as victims; creating social division while promising ever more State intervention to compensate.

-Hidden in her hapless conference speech was her promise that your body – as well as your thoughts – is to belong to the State too, unless you have taken the time and trouble to tell the State otherwise.
+Now your body – as well as your thoughts – will belong to the State too, unless you have taken the time and trouble to tell the State otherwise.
 This is wrong in principle and in practice.

-Finally we have little confidence and she and her self-annihilating party have the competence to deliver the Brexit we voted for which, we believe, is essential if this country is to change for the better on these other fronts.
+Finally we have always had little confidence and she and her self-annihilating party will deliver the Brexit we voted for which, we believe, is essential if this country is to change for the better on these other fronts.

-Feminism’s job let it be clear, is done.
+Feminism’s job, let it be clear, is done.
 Women’s battle for equality was won years ago.
-Far from being the victims of our circumstances though that is the negative and pernicious ideology that modern feminism fosters, women are on top today.
+Far from being the victims of our circumstances, though that is the negative and pernicious ideology that modern feminism fosters, women are on top today.
 Yet more is never enough for radical feminists.
-They demands for ever more resources and legal advantages, are forcing men more and more to the margins of society into the world of ‘Going Galt’, ‘MGTOW’ and, in extremis, sex-bots and virtual-reality fuelled fantasy.
+Their demands for ever more resources and legal advantages are forcing men more and more to the margins of society into the world of ‘Going Galt’, ‘MGTOW’ and, in extremis, sex-bots and virtual-reality-fuelled fantasy.

-This, with punitive taxation, has driven family and marital breakdown, harming men, women and children, leading in turn for evermore State interventions, increasing dependency, marginalising men and undermining both maternal and paternal responsibilities for children.
+This, with punitive taxation, has driven family and marital breakdown, harming men, women and children, leading in turn to ever-more State intervention, increasing dependency, marginalising men and undermining both maternal and paternal responsibilities for children.

 We unashamedly value faith, family, flag and freedom of expression.
 Our aim is to conserve conservatism before the party destroys it completely.

 We have attracted a remarkable team of literate and talented writers, of whom we are very proud, who address and explore these matters for us.